bradwestfall/questionable-issues/question-guidelines.md

 Reports like the Gap Analysis Report which allow Test Admin to analyze data on a tag-basis are attractive features for Questionable so this is why it is very important that **all questions** be tagged with at least one tag, but more are preferred (2-4 can be considered an average).

-Unless there's a good reason to do otherwise, tags should be written as titles (with the first letter of each word capitalized), such as `Arrow Functions`, not `arrow functions`.
+Unless there's a good reason to do otherwise, tags should be written with title casing (with the first letter of each word capitalized), such as `Arrow Functions`, not `arrow functions`.
 Common acronyms like `HTML` can be written in all-caps.

 ### Tagging Strategy